HelikarLab/CancerDiscover/README.md

       `sbatch masterScript_2.slurm`

+7. Model training and testing

        Once feature selection has been completed, new feature vectors are made based on the ranked lists of features.
 The new feature vectors will be generated based on your threshold selections, and immediately  used to build and test classification models using a classification algorithm of your choosing.
 Lastly, the directories will be reset, and your old directories and files will be placed in the `CompletedExperiments` followed by a time-stamp.

+       The following commands perform model training and testing on the feature vectors:

+      `bash masterScript_3.bash`

+      For `SLURM` users:

+      `sbatch masterScript_3.slurm`

        The last lines of the `masterScript_3` scripts will move the content of the `DataFiles` to `CompletedExperiments`, so the new  experiment will run in `DataFiles` directory.
 You can find all raw data, feature selection outputs, **training** and **testing** feature vectors, models, and model results in the `CompletedExperiments` directory followed by a time-stamp.
 To run experiments with new data, begin with [step 1](#execution-of-pipeline).

-      `bash masterScript_3.bash`

-      For `SLURM` users:

-      `sbatch masterScript_3.slurm`

 ## Feedback